 Since starting life as Londinium way back during the Roman Empire, the UK's capital city has grown into an even bigger bustling hub of activity, surrounded by 32 distinctive boroughs which form the vast network of Greater London.
 Each of these boroughs has a unique history which ties back to its roots, whether they're residential, industrial or commercial.

 There's a constant ebb and flow within the county owing to the natural decline of certain areas and the various projects undertaken to regenerate them, with a few examples below to show just how effective this rejuvenation can be.
-Inspired by our newest campaign, Patchwork London, which explores the history of the capital and the exciting new developments happening across the city.

 Merging the smaller boroughs of Stoke Newington and Shoreditch with Hackney back in 1965 created the vibrant cultural hub that's been steadily rising in popularity.
 Following the Second World War, an influx of immigration led to more redevelopment in the area to create more housing opportunities with a further rise in gentrification potentially due to the abundance of green spaces.

 2012 saw London play host to the Summer Olympics and Paralympics, utilising venues across several different boroughs, which also led to the creation of Queen Elizabeth Olympic Park which sat within Hackney and four other neighbouring East London boroughs.
 Since the games, the various stadiums and structures have been repurposed for use by local communities as per their intended design, as well as creating one of the largest contemporary urban parks.

 With humble origins as a small market town, Croydon now has a credible reputation as a popular leisure and commercial destination within London.
 During the 19th century, a spa and pleasure garden designed by Decimus Burton were added to the area's many attractions as well as offering travel links to the fashionable resort of Brighton.